matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr08/README.md

 ```

-* The ReplicationController started two new pods `miniwhoami-rc-l92j5` and `miniwhoami-rc-rkbwf` .
+* The ReplicationController created two new pods `miniwhoami-rc-l92j5` and `miniwhoami-rc-rkbwf` .
 This is in response to the new selector `app2: new` ; the controller is ensuring that the new desired state of three (3) pods with the labels `app2=new` and `app=miniwhoami` is fulfilled.

 * The two pods `miniwhoami-rc-xjl9c ` and `miniwhoami-rc-zw5n9 ` that were initially created with the old pod template having only the label `app=miniwhoami` have been moved out of the scope of the ReplicationController.